harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-latency.md

 ### Toxicity

 It defines the toxicity value added to the HTTP request.
 Toxicity value defines the percentage of the total number of HTTP requests that are affected.
-You can tune it using the `TOXICITY` environment variable.
+Tune it by using the `TOXICITY` environment variable.

 Use the following example to tune it: